pyca/cryptography/docs/hazmat/backends/interfaces.rst

             support for larger key sizes specified in FIPS 186-3 and are still restricted to only the 1024-bit keys specified in FIPS 186-2.

-        :return: A new instance of a
+        :return: A new instance of
-            :class:`~cryptography.hazmat.primitives.asymmetric.dsa.DSAParameters`
-            provider.
+            :class:`~cryptography.hazmat.primitives.asymmetric.dsa.DSAParameters`.

     .. method:: generate_dsa_private_key(parameters)

-        :param parameters: A
+        :param parameters: An instance of
-            :class:`~cryptography.hazmat.primitives.asymmetric.dsa.DSAParameters`
-            provider.
+            :class:`~cryptography.hazmat.primitives.asymmetric.dsa.DSAParameters`.

-        :return: A new instance of a
+        :return: A new instance of
-            :class:`~cryptography.hazmat.primitives.asymmetric.dsa.DSAPrivateKey`
-            provider.
+            :class:`~cryptography.hazmat.primitives.asymmetric.dsa.DSAPrivateKey`.

         :raises ValueError: This is raised if the key size is not one of 1024, 2048, or 3072.